Red Scalp and Hair Loss: The Connection, Causes, and Chic Solutions

 Avoid anything with

-ingredients can strip your scalp and cause irritation.
+can strip your scalp and cause irritation.
+Instead, opt for

 2. Massage Your Scalp (But Not Too Hard!)